National Guard troops in LA is latest in long history of deployments during civil rights protests

 There were deadly protests in the Watts neighborhood of Los Angeles in 1965 in response to pent-up anger over an abusive police force and lack of resources for the community.
 Over 30 people were killed — two-thirds of whom were shot by police or National Guard troops.
 Many say the neighborhood has never fully recovered from fires that leveled hundreds of buildings.

+Breeze McDonald a doctoral student and local school district employee from South Central Los Angeles, says she is still haunted by scars her aunt sustained after she was hosed down during the 1965 protests, and her own memories of the 1992 uprisings.

+“A lot of the anger happened because our voices weren’t being heard.
+Because instead of stopping to listen, you decided to employ the National Guard," McDonald said.

-In 1956, the governor of Tennessee called the state’s troops to help enforce integration in Clinton, Tennessee, after white supremacists violently resisted federal orders to desegregate.
+In 1956, the governor of Tennessee assigned National Guard troops to help enforce integration in Clinton, Tennessee, after white supremacists violently resisted federal orders to desegregate.

 President Dwight Eisenhower called the Arkansas National Guard and the 101st Airborne Division of the U.S. Army in 1957 to escort nine Black students as they integrated a previously white-only school.